 While we commenced a Phase 1b clinical trial for SMaRT Replacement Therapy during the first quarter of 2011, the very restrictive study enrollment criteria required by the FDA made the enrollment of candidates meeting the restrictive criteria difficult.
-Due to the enrollment difficulty we encountered with our initial our Phase 1a clinical trial and now with our phase 1b clinical trial, we determined to discontinue pursuit of our Phase 1b clinical trial and instead we will focus our efforts on possible partnering opportunities that may exist for our SMaRT Replacement Therapy.
+Due to the enrollment difficulty we encountered with our initial our Phase 1a clinical trial and then with our phase 1b clinical trial, we determined to discontinue pursuit of our Phase 1b clinical trial.
+Our current efforts are primarily focused on possible partnering opportunities that may exist for our SMaRT Replacement Therapy.
+There can, however, be no assurances that we will be able to negotiate acceptable terms with a licensee or partner.